Read About Us

 What will he do?
 What kind of a life will he have?

 Now on June 1, 2008, the answers are becoming vibrantly clear, and the family is thrilled down to their collective toes!
-Today Joshua is, at age sixteen years and eight months, the valedictorian for his graduating class at Christiansburg High School, Christiansburg, Virginia.
+Today as a young man, he is valedictorian for his graduating class at Christiansburg High School, Christiansburg, Virginia.

-Mr. Carter, assistant principal of the school, introduced Joshua to the people in the packed auditorium.
-He praised the young man, his mother, his father, his brother and two sisters as well.
-Joshua is grateful for his family's support of his efforts, and lets everyone know it.
-Joshua's success thus far has been a team effort that is a joy to behold!
+Mr. Carter, assistant principal of the school, introduced the young man to the people in the packed auditorium.
+He praised him, his mother, his father, his brother and two sisters as well.
+This valedictorian is grateful for his family's support of his efforts, and lets everyone know it.
+His success thus far has been a team effort that is a joy to behold!

-There is a shelf at home covered with Joshua's trophies, and another for his brother Aaron's as well.
-Only a few months ago, Joshua was invited to accompany a surgeon (friend of the family) into the operating room to view an operation.
-At Emory University, the fall of 2008, Joshua begins the long road to an education in neuroscience.
+There is a shelf at home covered with trophies awarded to the two brothers..
+Only a few months ago, the new graduate was invited to accompany a surgeon (friend of the family) into the operating room to view an operation.
+At Emory University, the fall of 2008, he begins the long road to an education in neuroscience.

 Joshua's promise could be seen early-on, and his parents knew that he was a strong-willed child.
 Dr. Dobson's wisdom helped them to harness a 'thoroughbred' and to train him in the right direction.
 With his brother and sisters, he's been home-schooled as much as public-schooled.
 His father has trained the four children in sports.
 They have grown up with their intellects and morality disciplined by the Word of God, and tempered by Christian fellowship.